 Nature’s wraps.
 Healthy alternatives to bread and grain tortillas

-ROMAINE LETTUCE.
 One of the most nutritionally dense of all the lettuces, I love romaine because is sturdy, crunchy and delicious.
 For wraps I usually choose the hearts; I remove the big outer leaves and used them chopped, for salads, and I keep the smaller leaves in the middle for wraps/boats.
-I rarely use romaine for tacos, and I prefer to use them, because of the longer shape, for hot-dogs, avocado / guacamole boats, or for this Creamy Artichoke Spread.
+I rarely use romaine for tacos, and I prefer to use them, because of the longer shape, for hot-dogs, avocado/guacamole boats, or for this Creamy Artichoke Spread.

 But if you are not a fan of sardines you can fill it with anything you want (chicken salad or just cooked chicken breast, beef sausage, tuna, salmon etc).
 You can wrap them more in a sandwich form or more like a burrito roll, anything works because these leaves are not going to let you down.
 As you will see in the above sardines recipe, I put two big leaves together, so that makes a huge wrap, or if you use smaller leaves you can make smaller rolls (see below).

-RADICCHIO LEAVES / RED CABBAGE LEAVES.
-They make cute little cups for my sardines or herring curry salad (I prefer radicchio, is easier to peel than the cabbage).
+They make cute little cups for my sardines or herring curry salad (I prefer radicchio, is easier to peel than cabbage).
 Here you find the full recipe: Plant Paradox Curried Sardines in Radicchio Cups.
 Again, you can use them for any filling.
 Get creative.

-NORI WRAPS.
 I use them for compliant sushi rolls, but you can as well use them for sandwich rolls.
 These are absolutely delicious and easy to make.
-You just need a little training with rolling nori, but once you figured that out is a piece of cake.
+You just need a little training with rolling nori, but once you figure that out is a piece of cake.
 Check this Salmon Avocado Nori Rolls with Almond Cream Cheese, one of my favorite recipes.

 You can make those nori rolls using my Easy Turkey or Chicken Salad with Homemade Egg-Free Mayonnaise.
 Just add some rucola, avocado, carrot sticks and olives to the mix and you have a great breakfast, lunch or dinner.

-SIETE TORTILLAS.
-Again, this is probably only a US thing, but their non grain tortillas, both the Cassava flour and the Almond flour are really tasty.
+Again, this is probably only a US thing, but their non-grain tortillas, both the Cassava flour and the Almond flour are really tasty.
 Both make nice tortillas, but the Almond flour ones, if cooked some extra time, become crispy and perfect for tostadas.
 Not if you are on a budget though, they are also pretty expensive.

 Or maybe you are thinking taquitos?
 Fill them with eggs, leftover tacos meat, some green leaves or really whatever you have in the fridge.
 Slightly warm the tortillas before wrapping them, then broil them in the oven for 5, 7 minutes with a little ghee.
 They are delicious.